How to Give Back as a Family: A Conversation with Senior Philanthropic Advisors Gwen Wurst and Whitney Hosty

 Gwen Wurst:

-Today’s podcast episode is part two of a two-part series focused on year-end giving.
+This interview is part two of a two-part series focused on year-end giving.
 Today we’re going to chat about what it looks like to incorporate charitable giving into your holiday season as we wrap up 2020, a year unlike any other.
-If you haven’t already, be sure to listen to part one to hear our colleague, Corey Ziegler, discuss several tax-efficient strategies for year-end charitable giving.
+If you haven’t already, be sure to check out to part one from our colleague, Corey Ziegler, where she discussed several tax-efficient strategies for year-end charitable giving.

 Whitney Hosty: